Our ministry received this note a few days ago from a prisoner we sent one of my books to. We’ve edited it lightly for readability:

 In his letter, he mentioned his birth date, which is six months to the day after my youngest daughter Angela’s.
 It touched me to think of how different people’s lives turn out.

-Thankful for all those who don’t have to live lives like this guy has, and haven’t broken their families like he has, and thankful also that the Holy Spirit appears to be working in him.
+I'm thankful for all those who don’t have to live lives like this guy has, and haven’t broken their families like he has, and thankful also that the Holy Spirit appears to be working in him.
 Praying the transformation will continue and that he will become the kind of man his family might forgive.
 But thankful above all that God has and will forgive him.

-I love the simplicity of his letter and am touched even by the childlike spelling which probably reflects his disadvantages growing up, and which you can see image at the top of this blog.
+I love the simplicity of his letter and am touched even by the childlike spelling which probably reflects his disadvantages growing up, and which you can see in the image at the top of this blog.
 (I did nothing—none of us did—to deserve a decent family and a good education.)

 Many thanks to Amy Woodard at EPM who follows up with prisoners and oversees the sending of the books.
 Across the nation, God is at work in prisons, drawing men and women without hope to Himself.
 Continue to pray for them, as they face extra challenges in this era of COVID.